shah-zeb-naveed/data-structures-and-algorithms/README.md

     - DFS
     - Disjoint Set Union (DSU) data structure.
   - Instead of jumping straight into DSU for connected components type of questions, check if labelling can be given using hashmaps.
 - subsequence is often dfs + cache or dp problem since we have to skip elements (THIS SCREWED ME IN TODAY'S INTERVIEW.
-First check if simply boolean check need to be performed and use Two-pointers for that)
+First check if simply boolean need to be returns and use Two-pointers for that)
-- unique combinations -> dfs backtracking especailyl where all valid answers need to be maintained
+- **subarray sum problems**, just start with creating a cum sum and if question talks about mod, just develop a mod table.
+  - Remember that if you have a mod X, adding the divisor to numerator will result in the same mod again.
+This way you can detect sums.

 **- Inverse Ackermann Function:**
   - couldn't comprehend what Ackerman function really is but looks something that is even worse than exponential
   - It's inverse is really slow with an upper bound of O(logN)
   - Even for very large inputs (up to approximately N < 10^600), the value of α(n) doesn't exceed 4.
   - Useful for Union-Find time complexity analysis
-- In subarray sum etc problems, just start with creating a cum sum and if question talks about mod, just develop a mod table.???
-  - Remember that if you have a mod X, adding the divisor to numerator will result in the same mod again.
-This way you can detect sums.???

 **- Operations**
   - Remember the operator precedence.
 Track cur_operand, prev_operand and value to take care of precedence
+  - Often needs stack

 # Matrix:
-- **Number of diagonals in a matrix are (ROWS + COLS - 1)**
+- Number of diagonals in a matrix are (ROWS + COLS - 1)
 - In matrices, for time complexity, we may not be allowed to go back to the parent cell so branches might actually be branches minus 1.
 - For intermediate calculations, can create a temporary matrix but it will take more space
+- In some cases, you might need an additional matrix with similar dimensions to store intermediate results for 2D matrix problems.
+  - Evaluate if using the input matrix directly is feasible and allowed.
   - Try to use sentinel values
     - To assign IDs of components
     - Indicators etc.